ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 import { createUIMessageFixture } from './create-ui-message-fixture';
 ```

 - [ ] Set up the eval with a test case asking "Which house did I buy?
 What is its address?" with an expected output.
 Test against Gemini 2.5 Flash.
+Use `agent.generate` instead of `agent.stream` to produce a text output.

 <Spoiler>